DERIVE - Detection and RIsk management of Verotoxigenic E. coli (VTEC) in the water Environment

 • To prevent people with private wells from getting sick or being hospitalised due to VTEC infection.

 • About 750,000 people in Ireland use small groundwater supplies or private household wells for their drinking water.
-These supplies are vulnerable to VTEC contamination and often untreated.
+These supplies are vulnerable to VTEC contamination and are often untreated.

 • To protect private well owners from infection, we need to be able to predict when VTEC contamination will happen and detect it when it does.